In This Section

 A large portion of funding CML’s operations comes from membership dues from our member municipalities.
 Membership with CML is completely voluntary.

-CML employees a staff of 13 people.
-They include our executive director, who is responsible for executing the policies and programs of the League, supervising staff members, managing and coordinating activities and operations and recommending and developing organization policies and programs; four legislative and policy advocates who represent the interests of municipal government at the Capitol during the legislative session and year-round; a general counsel, staff attorney, and law clerk who provide valuable information to municipal members on topics including bonds, employment law, and TABOR; a three-person membership services team that coordinates trainings and conducts research for members; and a four-person administrative team that manages the CML finances, information systems, and ensures the efficient operation of CML.
-(The total is more than 13 employees because some employees serve dual roles within the organization.)
+CML employees a staff of 16 people.
+They include our executive director, who is responsible for executing the policies and programs of the League, supervising staff members, managing and coordinating activities and operations and recommending and developing organization policies and programs; four legislative and policy advocates who represent the interests of municipal government at the Capitol during the legislative session and year-round; a general counsel, associate counsel, and law clerk who provide valuable information to municipal members on topics including bonds, employment law, and TABOR; a four-person engagement and communications team that coordinates trainings, produces publications, and conducts research for members; and a four-person administrative team that manages the CML finances, information systems, and ensures the efficient operation of CML.
+(The total is more than 16 employees because some employees serve dual roles within the organization.)

 Advocacy: CML watches out for municipal interests where it counts and serves as municipal government’s eyes, ears and voice when it comes to state and federal legislation and appellate court cases.
 The League monitors the daily events of the Colorado Legislature for proposals that would affect municipalities and works to pass, defeat or amend legislation in accordance with general municipal interests and membership direction.
 As appropriate, the staff plays a major role in writing legislation beneficial to Colorado municipalities.
 As elections approach, statewide ballot issues draw CML’s attention.
 Significant issues are analyzed, communicated and advocated on behalf of municipalities.
 National legislation and the work of federal agencies are scrutinized for issues of significant municipal interest.
 CML represents the collective municipal view on issues of high priority.
 CML is an active member of the National League of Cities.
 The League participates as amicus curiae (friend of the court) in state and federal appellate court cases that involve issues important to municipalities.